helixml/docs/content/helix/_index.md

 ## What is Helix?

-Helix is an enterprise generative AI platform that can be deployed on your own infrastructure.
-Deploy to your private cloud account, on-premise, or test it out quickly on our SaaS, [Helix Cloud](https://app.tryhelix.ai/).
+Helix is a generative AI stack that can be deployed on your own infrastructure.
+Run locally, deploy to your private cloud account, on-premise, or test it out quickly on our SaaS, [Helix Cloud](https://app.tryhelix.ai/).
 To find out more about the features of helix please read through the rest of this documentation.

-{{< youtube "v6XZT8u6khI" >}}
+{{< youtube "6QcOXq3VFpc" >}}

 ## How Helix Works